A Century On San Diego Bay

 The company donates the harbor excursion boat Estrella to the government for the purpose to ferrying defense workers and members of the armed forces.

-Commercial hunting of gray whales is banned.
-Six years later, the first water-based whale watching tours begin in San Diego, launching a world-wide industry.
+Six years after commercial hunting of gray whales is banned, the world's first water-based whale watching tours begin in San Diego, launching a global industry.
 For $1, passengers could take a boat trip to experience an up-close view of the whales.

-Marietta joins the Star & Crescent fleet.
-One of the largest steam ships on the West Coast, she is designed with enough space to comfortably carry 550 passengers on a two-hour narrated harbor tour.
+Marietta joins the fleet.
+One of the largest steam ships on the West Coast, she was designed to comfortably carry 550 passengers on a two-hour narrated harbor tour.

-The first nighttime harbor tours begin, departing Friday and Saturday evenings at 8:30.
+We launch San Diego's first nighttime harbor tours and dinner cruises, departing Friday and Saturday evenings at 8:30.
 The city council grants the company a license for dining and dancing while cruising the bay.

 The fleet expands again.
-The spacious Cabrilllo, designed to carry 350 passengers, begins daily excursions around the harbor.
-In 1968, the hull is extended 20 feet, bringing her totoal length to 88 feet.
+The spacious Cabrilllo, designed to carry 350 passengers, helps to meet increasing demand for daily excursions around the harbor.
+In 1968, the hull is extended 20 feet, bringing her total length to 88 feet.

-The opening of the newly constructed Coronado Bridge forces the Star & Crescent Boat Company’s ferry services to come to a halt after 51 years in operation.
+The completion of the Coronado Bridge forces our ferry service to come to a halt after 51 years in operation.
 Under California law, ferry boats are banned from operating within 10 miles of a toll crossing.
-Automobile tolls are calculated to be nearly $25/month vs. only $4.40 for the pedestrian ferry!

-The Engel family, originally hailing from the San Francisco Bay Area, establishes a shipyard in San Diego.
-The family owned and operated several shipyards in major West Coast ports.
+The Engel family establishes a shipyard in San Diego.
+The family owns and operates several shipyards in major West Coast ports.

-The Engel brothers – Art, Herb and David – purchase The Star & Crescent Boat Company from the Hall family.
-With the projected growth in the region and its natural beauty, the Engels see an opportunity to build upon the company’s rich history.
+The Engel brothers – Art, Herb and David – purchase The Star & Crescent Boat Company.
+The Engels see San Diego's projected growth and natural beauty as an opportunity to build upon the company's rich history.

 Spirit of San Diego joins the fleet, a 146-foot, three-deck vessel with a 2,700 sq. foot observation deck, setting the new standard for harbor tours in San Diego.